 "Yes, Mr. Evina, dreams.
-And the dream zone is stranger by far than either of the two universes.
-I can sense that you've already seen our problem, even if only a little."
+There is a place where every creative thought ever imagined by every human that ever lived is crammed into a single realm.
+It is between what is real and what is not.
+What I speak of is the dream zone, or limbo as it is sometimes called.
+The dream zone is stranger by far than either of the two universes.
+I can sense that you've already seen our problem, even if it was only a small part."

-"I have..."
-Evina remembered the recurring nightmare that caused him to leave Toontown in the first places.
-"So basically, I have to go to sleep?"
+"I have."
+Evina remembered the recurring nightmare that caused him to leave Toontown in the first place.
+"So, basically, I have to go to sleep?"

-"No," said Sherspine.
-"Sleeping will not get you that far, even in the deepest slumber.
-Even we through our knowledge, practice, and meditation have only just scratched the surface.
-And the deeper one goes the more bizarre and unpredictable things become, the harder it is to escape.
+"No," Sherspine said.
+"Sleeping will not help you, even in the deepest slumber.
+Even we, through our knowledge, practice, and meditation, have only just scratched the surface.
+And the deeper one goes, the more bizarre and unpredictable things become, the harder it is to escape.
 That being said, we must ask you to do something impossible.
 And unfortunately, there is no alternative."
 He paused for a moment.

 "What must I do?"
 Evina begged to know.

-"You must do what has never been done before and completely enter the dream zone.
+"You must do what we have never done before.
+You must traverse this plane of existence and physically enter the dream zone.
 Only then can you find this enemy and neutralize it."